Issues in Ethics: Confidentiality

 Guidance With Respect to Written Records

-Written records have a durability and reproducibility distinct from spoken information; there are therefore additional concerns about the protection and handling of paper files or computerized records.
+Written records have a durability and reproducibility distinct from spoken information; therefore, additional concerns about the protection and handling of paper files or computerized records.
 These concerns and challenges have become more complex and intense as a result of the digitizing of information.
 Breaches of confidentiality can occur as a result of the way records are created, stored, or transmitted.

-Ordinarily, professionals should not create, update, or store records on their personal electronic devices (e.g., computers and flash drives) or personal online accounts.
+Ordinarily, professionals should not create, update, or store records on their personal electronic devices (e.g., computers, cell phones, and flash drives) or on personal online accounts.
 If a workplace is aware of and allows such off-site handling of records, then privacy safeguards, such as password protection and anonymized client identifications, should be meticulously observed.
 Records on portable devices should not be opened and read in public places such as coffee shops or on public transportation.

 All therapists who practice independently and all businesses should have clear written policies concerning client records.
 Workplace policies concerning records management should typically address